 Anguyo is married and blessed with 4 children.

 The Managing Director of Razak Optometrists and also a practising optometrist, Shameem grew up in Fiji.
 He completed secondary education with a bursary scholarship from Wellington High in New Zealand in 1976.
 He graduated with a Diploma in Optometry under the Indian Government Cultural Scholarship Scheme from India in 1980.

 Shameem persevered with his studies and graduated with a Diploma in Applied Computing from the University of South Pacific in Suva, Fiji in 1988.

 In 1996 he completed a Postgraduate Certificate in Ocular Pharmacology from Auckland University and Postgraduate Diploma in Advanced Clinical Optometry from Melbourne School of Optometry in 2002.

-Shameem is the President of the Fiji Optometric Association, Vice President of the Asia Pacific Council of Optometry, Board Member of the Fiji Optometrist and Dispensing Optician Board with the Ministry of Health in Fiji.
+Shameem is the President of the Fiji Optometric Association, Board Member of the Fiji Optometrist and Dispensing Optician Board with the Ministry of Health in Fiji, President of the Asia Pacific Council of Optometry, Board member

 He has served as Past President of the Rotary Club of Suva East and Secretary of Education Board of the Fiji Muslim Schools.

 Shameem’s passion is family eye care, he sees patients of all ages and provides the highest level of vision and eye care to his patients.

 Paul Folkesson has been an authorised optometrist (by the National Board of Health and Welfare) since 1980, and since 1986 an authorised contact lens specialist.
 He bought his own private practice 1987 and sold the company in 2004.
 Since then he has acted as a consultant optometrist when needed within Sweden.